spencerwooo/bitsrun-rs/README.md

 {
   "username": "<username>",
   "password": "<password>",
-  "dm": true
+  "dm": true,
+  "poll_interval": 3600
 }
 ```

-**`dm` is for specifying whether the current device is a dumb terminal, and requires logging out through the alternative endpoint.
+- **`dm` is for specifying whether the current device is a dumb terminal, and requires logging out through the alternative endpoint.
 Set to `true` (no quotes!) if the device you are working with is a dumb terminal.**
+- `poll_interval` is an optional field for specifying the interval (in seconds) of polling login requests.
+Default is `3600` seconds (1 hour).
+Used by `bitsrun keep-alive` only.

 Available config file paths can be listed with: